- 1. Introduction: who is a Java Developer?

 Your candidates must have the specific set of technical skills and soft skills required for the job.
 Highlight the key technologies in your stack and your business domain.
 This can narrow down the number of candidates and help you find the right people more quickly.

 Java as a programming language is very versatile.
-It covers a wide range of areas in web and mobile application development.
+It covers a wide range of areas in web development and mobile application development.
 You, or your technical team, need to understand what the JSF, Strut, Grails, Play, Spring, and Maven frameworks are, and which of them you require for your outsourced Java project.
 There is a chance that you will find an expert who does not have the skills in the required tech stack.
 After your requirements are defined, make sure that the actual interview includes questions about the development skills, tools, and key strengths (for example, the candidate’s experience with wireframes, user experience design, or their knowledge of APIs).

 Get motivated experts